-In order to provide prospective students with the best chance at having a great education, we have compiled this list of the top hospitality management degree programs of 2018.
+In order to provide prospective students with the best chance at having a great education, we have compiled this list of the top hospitality management degree programs.
 Some schools may excel at online programs while others may focus exclusively on the traditional, on-campus aspect of higher education.
 Regardless of the delivery format, these schools excel at providing a quality education for their students.

 Hospitality management is a growing industry with programs available all over the country.
 Students who pursue hospitality management programs will learn how to become strong leaders in the field.
 They are also developing the skills to contribute to the hospitality industry.
 The skills students develop while preparing for this business are diverse and transferable to many career paths.
 In hospitality management programs, graduates will be ready to have a management career.
 Those include the hotel and resort lodging, dining, event planning, professional athletics, theme parks, cruise lines, and casinos.